Alluxio/alluxio/docs/en/operation/Metrics-System.md

 $ curl 127.0.0.1:19999/metrics/json/
 ```

-Send an HTTP request to `/metrics/json/` of the active Alluxio workers to get per-worker metrics.
+Send a HTTP request to `/metrics/json/` of the active Alluxio workers to get per-worker metrics.

 ```console
 # Get the metrics in JSON format from an active Alluxio worker